luminoso/npr-simulator2/README.md

  * Average time in each state
  * Average bit error rate of the link
  * Average time duration (in minutes) that the link is in each state
- * If a link is consideren in interference state when its bit error rate is *p* the probability of a link being in the interference state
+ * If a link is considered in interference state when its bit error rate is *p* the probability of a link being in the interference state

 According to probability of state 0: